 Keep in mind, the panels are created with offset ends/joints.
-Because of these offset ends, you will never be able to tell where one panel ends and another begins.
+Because of this, you will never be able to tell where one panel ends and another begins.

 Using a chop saw, make a cut across the panel to create a straight edge to start.